brimurphy/whackwalrus/README.md

   - As a user I want to have fun

         All testers said they enjoyed playing game.
-The cartoon feel made them want to play again.
+The cartoon feel made them want to attributed to the fun nature of the game.

   - As a user I want smooth game play

-        Game starts when start button is pressed no freezing or stalling during game play noticed.
+        Game starts when start button is pressed no freezing or stalling during game play.

 ## Deployment